FAQ

 We understand that you may have some questions about Hidden Gem Cat Rescue.
 Therefore, we have compiled a list of our most frequently asked questions to give you a better understanding of who we are and what we offer.
 If there are any other questions you may have that are not listed here, please do not hesitate to reach out to us.
 Our team is always ready to assist you in any way we can.

 We are completely Foster-Based, so we have no Facility!
 We serve the greater Seattle area, we have Foster Parents from Renton to Marysville, and out toward Monroe as well!
-Our Executive Director that handles most concerns is located in Bothell.

 Most of our cats come from transfers or owner surrenders all over Washington State, ranging from Tacoma to Yakima, but we never take in cats from out of state.
 We firmly believe that transporting cats from outside the state while our own state is still struggling with animal overpopulation would worsen the situation and result in more of the cats already here waiting longer to get adopted, or being left to their fate on the street.
 You cannot pour from an empty cup.